 The Division has a proactive preventive maintenance program for its sanitary sewer systems and is focused on critical and/or problematic areas.
 Preventive maintenance is performed by inhouse staff and includes, but is not limited to: high velocity sewer cleaning, root control, inspection of sewer manholes and facilities, sewer smoke testing, sewer pump/lift station maintenance and inspection, valve exercising, and customer complaint investigation.
 The Division's sewer main pipelines are divided into three (3) groups: trunk sewers (greater than 16 inches in diameter), branch sewers (16 inches or smaller in diameter), and outfall sewers (varying diameters from a WWTP to disposal site).
 In general, most sanitary sewer systems maintained by the Division are branch sewers.
-The MRFRP sanitary sewer system consists of all branch sewer pipelines and building laterals that collect wastewater onsite at septic tanks for treatment and disposal by the Division.
+The MNRP sanitary sewer system consists of all branch sewer pipelines and building laterals that convey all raw sewage to VVWRA for treatment, processing, and final disposal.